 When does a domain name qualify as a trademark?

-A trademark is a name, symbol, logo, or other device used to identify and distinguish a product or service from other competitors.
-Not every domain name will qualify for trademark protection.
+A trademark is a name, symbol, logo, or other device to identify and distinguish a product or service from competitors.
+Only some domains will qualify for trademark protection.
 The use of common or generic names will not usually meet the criteria of a trademark.
 Domain name trademark applies to a domain name if the following conditions are met:

-- It is distinctive or its distinction results from consumer association of the name and the Internet business; and
+- It is distinctive or its distinction results from consumer association of the name and the Internet business

-- The owner of the domain name was the first to use it in association with the sale of goods or services.
+- The domain name's owner was the first to use it in association with the sale of goods or services

 How do I check the availability of a domain name?

 If a domain name is unavailable, it is easy to determine the owner.
-A search on a site like www.whois.net will retrieve the contact information of the owner.
+A search on a site like www.godaddy.com will retrieve the owner's contact information.
 In some cases, it may be impossible to locate the owner when the applicant provides false information to the registrant.

-If the owner is a cybersquatter, a person that registers, traffics, or uses a domain name with the intent to sell it for profit, it may be possible to still acquire the domain name when it is registered in bad faith.
-There are two options: sue the squatter under the Anticybersquatter Consumer Protection Act (ACPA) or have the case arbitrated by ICANN.
+A cybersquatter is a person who registers, traffics, or uses a domain name with the intent to sell it for profit.
+You may get the domain name when registered in bad faith.
+You can take two legal actions: sue the squatter under the Anti Cyber-squatter Consumer Protection Act (ACPA) or have the case arbitrated by ICANN.
 Arbitration is far less costly than suing the cybersquatter.

 How do I register a domain name trademark?